-d.
+e.
 Existing and Projected Employment

-The 2000 employment estimate for Brier is 326.
-The employment target for 2025 is 430 jobs, a net increase of 104 over the 20-year planning period.
+The 2007 employment estimate for Brier is 310.
+The employment target for 2025 is 359 jobs, a net increase of 49 over the 20-year planning period.
 Presently, employment in Brier is permitted in the residential zone designations as home occupation businesses, and in the Neighborhood Business (BN) land use designation.
 A home occupation must be operated by resident(s) of the dwelling with not more than 3 non-resident persons employed on a full-time basis.
-Currently there are approximately one hundred home occupations in the City of Brier.
+Currently there are approximately one hundred and twelve home occupations in the City of Brier.
 The businesses represented range from woodworking and welding to consulting and personal services.

-If fully developed, 2.0 acres of BN would yield at 1 story, approximately 20,000 to 24,000 sq. ft. and accommodate up to 50 to 60 employees at maximum utilization.
+If fully developed, 2.6-acres of BN would yield at 1 story, approximately 20,000 to 24,000 sq. ft. and accommodate up to 50 to 60 employees at maximum utilization.
 The balance of employment growth would need to come from the City, Public Agency, and home occupation growth.
-It may be unlikely that the City ever achieves the estimated employment target for 2025.
+A goal that was adopted as a result of the Buildable Lands Report was to create a mixed use, business and residential, zone in order to meet the established goals.
+In order to do so it is quite probable that the City would need to add additional square feet in order to accommodate the employment and housing needs.
+It is also quite likely that the Mixed Use Zone would be allowed to build as high as three stories.
+It may be unlikely that the City will ever achieve the estimated employment target for 2025 if this doesn't occur.